-1. In what condition were the Powhatan when the Spanish arrived?

-2. The Powhatan seem to take de Velasco's return as a good omen.
+1. In what condition we ere the Powhatan when the Spanish arrived?
+2. The Powhatan seem could do for them? n to take de Velasco's return as a good omen.
 Why?
-What might they have thought he and the Spanish could do for them?

-3. How would the translation of Indian religious concepts into terms like "Heaven" and "God" have affected the priests?
-How might they affect Governor de Hinistrosa?

-4. How might the priests have understood de Velasco's claim that the Powhatan wanted to be like him?
-What might the Powhatan have meant?
+What might they have thought he and the Spanish slation of Indian religious concepts into terms like "Heaven" and "God" have affected the priests?
+How mignt they aπect Go vernor de Hinistrosa?
+How might the priest Powhatan have mea ts have understood de Velasco's claim that the Powhatan wanted to be like him?
+What might the ant?

-5. At this early stage, why might the Powhatan have wanted the priests to remain with them?

 6. Why would it have been important to tell Governor Hinistrosa about the Indians' desire to "be like" de Velasco and about their desire to have the missionaries remain with them?

-Excerpt 2

-Seeing then the good will that this tribe has shown, great hope is had of its conversion [to Catholicism] and of the service of Our Lord and His Majesty and of an entrance into the mountains and to China, etc. Therefore, it has seemed best to Father to risk remaining despite such scanty stores [low food supplies], because on our trip we have consumed two of the four barrels of biscuit and the small amount of flour which was given us for the journey.
-We had to help the entire ship with some supplies, as we were ill-provisioned for the journey....
-As it touches the service of Our Lord and His Majesty, it would be best that you see to it that we are supplied with all speed possible.
+Excerpt 2 Seeing then the good will that this tribe has shown, great hope is had of its conversion [to Catholicism] and of the service of Our Lord and His Majesty and of an entrance into the mountains and to China, etc. Therefore, it has seemed best to Father to risk remaining despite such scanty stores [low food supplies], because on our trip we have consumed two of the four barrels of biscuit and the small amount of flour which was given us for the journey.
+We had to help the entire ship with some supplies, as we were ill-provisioned for the journey As it touches the service of Our Lord and His Majesty, it would be best that you see to it that we are supplied with all speed possible.
 If it cannot be done this winter, it is imperative that some provisions arrive some time during March or at the beginning of April so that we can give seeds to the tribe for planting.
 At this time the planting is done here, and thus many of the tribes will come here after being scattered over the region in search of food and there will be a good opportunity for the Holy Gospel.
 The chief has sought this very thing especially.
+7. In the entire text the Jesuits mention the Powhatan's "good will" three times.
+Why might they have done so?
+How do the Spanish interpret this "good will"?
+Why might the Powhatan have shown them "good will" at this early stage?
 8. How well equipped were the Jesuits to establish a mission?
 9. What were the Jesuits' goals in establishing Ajacán?
 If the Powhatan asked them to remain in their land, as de Velasco said they did, were the Indians embracing the goals of the missionaries?
 10. Why did the priests write for provisions?
 11. What did the chief ask from the Jesuits?
 Why might he have given such specific instructions?